reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 This program will run forever.
 Note that Node.js is single threaded, still we are getting seperate tasks running at the same time.
 It looks like we have two threads but we just have one.
 This is because of the interrupt I talked about here above.

 Lets think of this from a web service point a view.
-We have a web service that is single threaded and NOT asyncronous.
+We have a web service that is single threaded and NOT asynchronous.
 And this web service gets a conneciton from a client, for example requesting some data from database.
 What will happen?
-If it's single threaded and NOT asyncronous the web service is occupied and is not able to do any other job.
+If it's single threaded and NOT asynchronous the web service is occupied and is not able to do any other job.
 If we have more clients that want to connect to our single threaded web service they just have to wait until the one client that has the connection with our web service is done.
-Node.js can handle this scenario, even though it is single treaded.
-Because it is asyncronous.
+Node.js can handle this scenario, even though it is single threaded.
+Because it is asynchronous.
 If we go through the same scenario with nodejs.
 The first client connects and asks for data from the database.
 Nodejs sends a request to the database and while it waits for the response from the database it handles other clients requests.
 When the database is finished getting the data and sends the response back to nodejs.
 Nodejs gets an interrupt signal, receives the data and gives it to the first client that connected and was asking for this data.

 ## Echo server